rkonoplev/dniester/README.md

 - Connect analytics and advertising platforms seamlessly.

 ### For Businesses & Organizations
-- Use a reference frontend template for a quick and robust website deployment.
+- Use a reference implementation for a quick and robust website deployment.
-- Customize one of the provided templates (Angular or Next.js) to match your brand.
+- Customize one of the provided reference implementations (Angular or Next.js) to match your brand.
 - Scale up to custom solutions as your organization grows.

 ## 🛠️ Technology Stack